-In 1560 Watts became Paymaster to the Rochester Bridgewardens and, in 1560, Surveyor of Works at Upnor Castle for which, two years later, he became Surveyor of Ordnance.
+In 1560 Watts became Paymaster to the Rochester Bridge Wardens.
+In 1560 he was appointed Surveyor of Works at Upnor Castle and Surveyor of Ordnance two years later.

-In 1563 and 1571 he represented the City of Rochester in the second and third Parliaments of Queen Elizabeth 1 whom he entertained at his house (Satis House), on Boley Hill, Rochester, in 1573.
+In 1563 and 1571 he represented the City of Rochester in the second and third Parliaments of Queen Elizabeth 1.
+Watts entertained Queen Elizabeth at his home, Satis House on Boley Hill, Rochester in 1573.

-Richard Watts died at his home, on 10th September, 1579 and was buried in Rochester Cathedral, where his memorial can be seen in the South Transept.
+Richard Watts died at home on 10th September in 1579 and was buried in Rochester Cathedral, where his memorial can be seen in the South Transept.
 He left a widow, Marian, but no children.

-The Charity’s early interest in education has been maintained under the Richard Watts and Sir John Hayward Educational Trust.
-This provides grants to Sir Joseph Williamson’s Mathematical School and the Rochester Grammar School, in addition to other educational projects which are, from time to time, brought to the attention of the Trustees.
+The charity’s early interest in education has been maintained under the Richard Watts and Sir John Hayward Educational Trust.
+This provides grants to Sir Joseph Williamson’s Mathematical School and the Rochester Grammar School in addition to other educational projects which are brought to the attention of the trustees.

-In 1858 new almshouses were built in Maidstone Road, Rochester to house ten men and ten women five of whom were to be nurses who would provide a nursing service for the almshouses as well as for the poor of Rochester.
-The Nursing service was extended in 1858 when the Charity provided £4,000 for building St. Bartholomew’s Hospital, New Road, Rochester with an annual donation of £1,000 towards its upkeep.
+In 1858 new almshouses were built in Maidstone Road, Rochester to house ten men and ten women, five of whom were to be nurses.
+The nurses provided a nursing service for the almshouses as well as for the poor of Rochester.
+The Nursing Service was extended in 1858 when the charity provided £4,000 for building St. Bartholomew’s Hospital, New Road, Rochester with an annual donation of £1,000 towards its upkeep.
 This was increased to £1,500 in 1886.
 The advent of the National Health Service removed the need for privately operated nursing services; however the charity continues to contribute to local projects such as a Quiet Room at the Medway Maritime Hospital.

-In 1977 eleven bungalows were added to the site and in 1994 a block of flats, known as Donald Troup House.
+In 1977 eleven bungalows were added to the Maidstone Road site and in 1994 a block of flats named Donald Troup House was openend.
 The almshouse accommodation was further extended by the addition of St. Catherine’s Hospital and Sir John Hayward’s Charities, taken under Watts umbrella in 1960 and 1975, respectively, and the acquisition of Reeves House in Watts Avenue.

-The Charities are self-funding with income receivable from both substantial stock market and property investments (the majority of the latter have been owned since the original 1579 gift).
-Under the terms of the 1977 Scheme the first call on incoming revenue is the cost of maintaining and insuring all our property with the balance to be used for the administration and charitable activities of the Charity.
+The Charities are self-funding with income from substantial stock market and property investments (the majority of the latter have been owned since the original 1579 gift).
+Under the terms of the 1977 Scheme the first call on incoming revenue is the cost of maintaining and insuring all our property with the balance to be used for the administration and charitable activities of the charity.